A Way Abroad Logo

 These areas are very much gentrified and westernized and are more reminiscent of parts of the US than Mexico.
 In other words, there are several upscale gourmet international eateries here, as well as branches of a lot of American chain stores and eateries like Carls Jr, Krispy Kreme, Dairy Queen, etc.

-What is better for you will depend a lot on your personal preference.
 Expats living here typically are farther removed from Yucatecan culture and instead are motivated by a lower cost of living in a place that resembles their home country.
+It is important to note, however, that other parts of the city should not be ruled out.

-People find it hard to shake the perception that Mexico is a very dangerous place where they need to always be careful and aware of their surroundings.
-While that can be true in certain areas, Merida is a very safe city.
-There are no no-go areas here and yet most foreign expats tend to all stick to renting/purchasing their accommodation in either the center or the north.
+While that can be true in certain areas, Mérida is a very safe city.
+There are no no-go areas here and yet most foreign expats tend to all stick to renting or purchasing their accommodation in either the center or the north.

-East and West Merida are also perfectly good places to live.
 Itzimna and Colonia Mexico are particularly charming areas, while Poligono and Las Brisas place you conveniently close to large supermarkets and shopping complexes.

 Better yet?
 Opting to live in these areas over the popular North and Centro means that you get more bang for your buck and often find properties that are substantially cheaper.
-Your day to day life here will also be more intertwine by the joys of living in Mexico.
+Your day to day life here will also be more intertwined by the joys of living in Mexico.

 Mexico